themeteorchef/santa-spotter/santa-spotter.md

 The one thing that you'll notice is that we're starting five minutes before `11:00:00 am UTC/GMT`.
 Why?
 Well, because our goal is to move Santa every five minutes, we want to account for the fact that when we schedule our first cron job `start_santa_present_delivery`, it will _wait_ five minutes before it actually calls our `startPresentDelivery` method.
 Setting this first job five minutes earlier ensures that Santa starts moving right at 11am UTC/GMT.

+#### Time Formatting with Later.js

 Good?
-Alright, continuing on, it's important to note that the `percolate:synced-cron` package picks up its time formatting (the `parse.recur().what().the().heck().is(this)` part) from a library called [later.js](http://bunkat.github.io/later/).
+All right, continuing on, it's important to note that the `percolate:synced-cron` package picks up its time formatting (the `parse.recur().what().the().heck().is(this)` part) from a library called [later.js](http://bunkat.github.io/later/).
 All jokes aside, this library is really awesome and makes formatting cron job times super easy.
 If you're looking to do something a bit more custom, make sure to check out the [later.js documentation](http://bunkat.github.io/later/getting-started.html).

 Before we call this thing a success, the last thing we need to do is tell our cron jobs to _actually start_.
 We can schedule jobs until we're blue in the face, but without firing the `SyncedCron.start()` function, our jobs will sit in our database twiddling their thumbs.